 The burn could occur any day of the week depending on weather conditions.
-The most important consideration is to conduct the burn on a day when there will be the best opportunity for safe operations, and good smoke and fire behavior to reduce the risk of an escape and minimize smoke impacts.
+The most important consideration is to conduct a burn when there will be the best opportunity for safe operations and good smoke and fire behavior to reduce the risk of an escape and minimize smoke impacts.